- Hike Around Iceland's top Landscapes: the Westfjrods, Highlands, and Skaftafell

-Day 1: Arrive in Iceland, Soak in the Blue Lagoon, Explore Reykjavik
+Day 1: Arrival, Soak in the Blue Lagoon, Explore Reykjavik

 Welcome to Iceland!
 Arrive at Keflavik Airport in the morning (adjust this day if you arrive later) and head into Reykjavik to explore the town.
 All the main sights are within walking distance of each other, you can see as much or as little as you want before heading to your hotel to recover from any jet lag.
 The next 8 days are packed with adventures, and you’re going to need your rest.
 If you prefer to recover while floating in hot springs, take a short detour to the Blue Lagoon on your way from the airport (you can also do this on your way back to the airport and the end of your trip as your farewell to Iceland).